conzetti/generic-platform-automation/README.rst

 - install-pas (deprecated)
 - product-pipeline

+**note**:
-.. note:: Aside from `product-pipeline`, the other pipelines follow typical naming
+   Aside from ``product-pipeline``, the other pipelines follow typical naming constructs (``pipeline.yml``, ``params.yml``).
-    constructs (`pipeline.yml`, `params.yml`). `install-pas` is only for reference, and is considered outdated.
+   ``install-pas`` is only for reference, and is considered outdated.
+Be careful when putting certificates into Credhub that will be later pulled into a product config; due to the way the newlines are rendered, you will more than likely want to make the certificate a multi-line string, using ``\r\n`` at the end of each new line.

-`product-pipeline` leverages `common.yml` for reusable elements (e.g. Pivnet token, etc), and subsequently leverages a product/tile-specific configuration to provide the parameters.
-The `config` key is used to hold the tile configuration, which is transformed into JSON (in the form of an ENV var on a task container) and later back to YAML using `bosh interpolate`.
+   ``product-pipeline`` leverages ``common.yml`` for reusable elements (e.g. Pivnet token, etc), and subsequently leverages a product/tile-specific configuration to provide the parameters.
+The ``config`` key is used to hold the tile configuration, which is transformed into JSON (in the form of an ENV var on a task container) and later back to YAML using ``bosh interpolate``.

 .. code-block:: console